andrasq/node-qconfig/Readme.md

 * `dirName` - relative directory name holding the config files (default `config`)
 * `configDirectory` - absolute directory name holding the config files (no default).
-  If not specified in options looks for the `NODE_CONFIG_DIR` environment variable, or searches up along the directory path of the calling file.
+  If not specified in options looks for the `NODE_CONFIG_DIR` environment variable, or searches up along the directory path of the calling file.  `dir` is accepted as an alias for configDirectory.
 * `layers` - the inherits-from list of environments.
 The default inheritance rules are `{ default: [], development: ['default'], staging: ['default'], production: ['default'],
   canary: ['production'], custom: ['production'] }`.